-The Company plans to use the net proceeds from the Offering, after deducting the Agent's commissions and the Company's offering expenses, for general corporate purposes, which may include, among other things, paying or refinancing all or a portion of the Company's then-outstanding indebtedness, and funding acquisitions, capital expenditures and working capital.
+The Company plans to use the net proceeds from the ATM Offering, after deducting the Agent's commissions and the Company's offering expenses, for general corporate purposes, which may include, among other things, paying or refinancing all or a portion of the Company's then-outstanding indebtedness, and funding acquisitions, capital expenditures and working capital.

-During the three and twelve months ended December 31, 2022, the Company sold 976,808 and 2,803,007 shares of Common Stock, respectively, in exchange for gross proceeds of approximately \$15.0 and \$25.1, respectively, through its at-the-market offering and paid legal and administrative fees of \$0.1 and \$0.3, respectively.
-During the two and eleven months ended December 31, 2021, the Company sold 250,289 and 1,380,505 shares of Common Stock, respectively, in exchange for gross proceeds of approximately \$1.1 and \$6.6, respectively, and paid fees to the sales agent and other legal and accounting fees of \$0.1 and \$0.8, respectively, to establish the ATM Offering.
+During the three and twelve months ended December 31, 2023, the Company did not sell any shares of Common Stock and incurred legal and administrative fees of \$0.1 and \$0.5, respectively.
+During the three and twelve months ended December 31, 2022, the Company sold 976,808 and 2,803,007 shares of Common Stock, respectively, in exchange for gross proceeds of approximately \$15.0 and \$25.1, respectively, and paid fees to the sales agent and other legal and accounting fees of \$0.1 and \$0.3, respectively, to establish the ATM Offering.

-The Company has a Long-Term Incentive Plan ("LTIP") under which the compensation committee of the Board (the "Compensation Committee") has the authority to grant stock options, stock appreciation rights, restricted stock, restricted stock units or other forms of equity-based or equity-related awards.
+The Company has a Long-Term Incentive Plan ("LTIP") under which the Compensation Committee has the authority to grant stock options, stock appreciation rights, restricted stock, restricted stock units or other forms of equity-based or equity-related awards.
 Compensation cost for the LTIP grants is generally recorded on a straight-line basis over the vesting term of the shares based on the grant date value using the closing trading price.